CUSTOMER ANALYTICS2025-11-12

 Keep the map in front and center.
 Soon after designing it, place it at the forefront of user experience decisions to provide a unified experience throughout the whole process.

-To provide consistent customer support, one must understand the customer journey.
+To provide consistent customer support, it is essential to understand the customer's journey.

 This is to avoid issues before your customers raise concerns.